elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - Added PostBack and GetBack method
  - Added possibility to ignore Layout through Controller class and Model class and View page
  - Added possibility to ignore View through Model class
+ - Added `IgnoreAll` method in Controller class and Model class
  - Automatic moving of dll files from the `wwwroot/dll` path to the designated View path
  - And a series of minor changes and improvements